adjust/unity_sdk/README.md

 #### <a id="build-script-android">Android build script

 The Android build script is located at `Assets/Editor/PostprocessBuildPlayer_AdjustPostBuildAndroid.py`.
 It changes the `AndroidManifest.xml` file located at `Assets/Plugins/Android/`.
-The problem with this approach is that, the manifest file used for the Android package was the one before the build process ended.
+The problem with this approach is that the manifest file used for the Android package was the same one as before the build process ended.

 To mitigate this, simply run the build again, using the manifest created or changed by the previous run, or click on the menu `Assets → Adjust → Fix AndroidManifest.xml` so the script can run before the build process.
 Either way, it is only